TanmayS-19/Predictive-Analytics-for-Football-Player-Valuation/README.md

 ## 5. Predictive Analytics Performance Results

 ### Introduction
 In this section, we evaluate the performance of our predictive models across different player positions: Goalkeepers, Defenders, Midfielders, and Forwards.
 Each position requires a tailored approach to account for its unique attributes and contributions to the game.
 Therefore, instead of a single model, we built separate models for each position.

 We chose **Multiple Linear Regression (MLR)**, **Random Forest (RF)**, and **Extreme Gradient Boosting (XGB)** due to the following reasons:
 - **MLR**: A straightforward model to establish baseline performance and interpret relationships between features and market value.
 - **RF**: A powerful ensemble learning method to handle non-linear relationships and capture feature interactions effectively.
 - **XGB**: Known for its efficiency and performance, XGB can handle large datasets and complex feature dependencies while avoiding overfitting.

+To optimize performance, we implemented **automated hyperparameter tuning** using iterative looping techniques.
+This approach allowed us to identify the most optimized parameters for each model and maximize their predictive accuracy.

 Separate models for each position were essential to account for the distinct statistical profiles of goalkeepers, defenders, midfielders, and forwards.
 This specialization allows each model to focus on the features most relevant to its respective role, thereby improving prediction accuracy.